Business Is Booming: What States Will Make From Marijuana Legalization

 Stock investing in the marijuana industry brings with it both volatility and limitations not found in other sectors.
 The fact that the world’s top marijuana companies are all based in Canada might surprise some investors.
 Due to continuing restrictions on marijuana, investors have shied away from equities in other countries.
 In the U.S., nearly all marijuana companies trade on over-the-counter markets for this reason.

 Moreover, due to high demand, many of the best weed stocks trade at a massive premium.
-Many recall that Tilray shot as high as $300 per share.
-Today, more than a year after legalization, it has fallen to around $22 per share as of mid-January 2020.
+Many recall that Tilray shot as high as $214 per share in September 2018, after pricing its IPO at $17 in July 2018.
+Today, more than two years after legalization, it has fallen to $8.26 as of year-end, 2020.
 Hence, high levels of volatility remain a danger.

 Despite continued restrictions on marijuana in the U.S., numerous marijuana companies came on the scene to meet demand.
 As previously mentioned, most of the larger firms are Canadian.
 But a few American companies have found success circumventing Schedule I restrictions.
 As the industry continues to grow, several equities stand out as warranting investors’ attention.